 Heat sink installation

-– the processor, which is in the center of the map
+– the processor, which is in the center of the board.

-– the nic, which is close to USB ports
+– the network chip, which is close to USB ports.

 Here are the two places where we have to put our heatsinks :